codatio/codat-docs/blog/241004-deprecation-legacy-webhook-event-types.md

 authors: dcoplowe
 ---

-On **January 10, 2025**, we will deprecate the rule-based event types following the release of our [new webhook event types](/updates/241004-new-webhook-event-types).
+On **January 10, 2025**, we will deprecate our legacy rule-based event types following the release of our [new webhook event types](/updates/241004-new-webhook-event-types).

 <!--truncate-->

 The new event types provide more contextual information in the webhook payload and are better suited for stateless architectures.

-## Action Required
+## Action required

-To avoid disruption in receiving webhook notifications, follow our [migration guide](/using-the-api/webhooks/migrating-to-new-event-types) to switch to the new event types.
+If you are currently using our legacy rule-based event types to receive webhook notifications, you need to change your notification configuration to use the new event types instead.
+Follow our [migration guide](/using-the-api/webhooks/migrating-to-new-event-types) to switch to the new types.

-### Event types being deprecated
+We will deprecate the following rule-based event types:

 - [Company data connection status changed](https://docs.codat.io/using-the-api/webhooks/legacy/core-rules-types#company-data-connection-status-changed)
 - [New company synchronized](https://docs.codat.io/using-the-api/webhooks/legacy/core-rules-types#new-company-synchronized)